spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 ```

-#### 2. Build the docker image
+#### 2. Build the Docker image
 Once the Dockerfile recipe is saved, you can use the Docker Engine to build an OCI-compliant container image.
-We will name the image **my_robot_simulation** (Docker is case sensitive and does not allow for mixed casing in the name) and use the **latest** tag for our sample.
+Name the image **my_robot_simulation** (Docker is case sensitive and does not allow for mixed casing in the name) and use the **latest** tag for our sample.

 Use the following command to build the image.